 - Hospitalisation and case fatality rate.
-Recent data from the United States suggest hospitalisation rates varying with age in the range of 5-25/10 000 [70].
-The limited information to date for Europe (mostly from the UK) suggests similar rates [18].
+Recent data from the United States suggest hospitalisation rates varying with age in the range of 5 25 per 10 000 population [84].
+The limited information to date for Europe (mostly from the UK) suggests similar rates [21].
 Because of the seeming underrepresentation of older people among those infected, the overall fatality rate in Europe may be less or similar to a moderate influenza season, like 2008-09.
-However, age-specific rates are expected to show a very different picture, with higher mortality in younger age-groups.
+However, age-specific rates are expected to show a very different picture, with higher mortality in younger age groups.
 Also the absolute numbers of hospitalisations could be higher, especially because of the short hospitalisations of young children.
-Experience from Southern Hemisphere countries shows that particular pressures will be felt by hospital services , specifically: paediatric services, the services for critically ill patients who might benefit from intensive care, artificial ventilation and extracorporeal membrane oxygenation (ECMO) [71]. - Number of people being ill with respiratory illnesses at any one time.
+Experience from southern hemisphere countries shows that particular pressures will be felt by hospital services, specifically paediatric services, the services for critically ill patients who might benefit from intensive care, artificial ventilation and extracorporeal membrane oxygenation (ECMO) [94]. - Number of people being ill with respiratory illnesses at any one time.
 This correlates to the pressure on the health services to deal with these patients.
-The limited experience from North America suggests this is manageable as long as the public are not alarmed into coming forward and there are not other epidemics of illness taking place [51].
-What will be more difficult in the autumn and winter in Europe is when there are steep local peaks of transmission, especially when epidemics of the pandemic virus are laid on top of other seasonal respiratory viruses-influenza and otherwise-as happened in Chile, for example.
-A particular problem can arise when numbers of people bypass primary care and go to hospitals;

-this happened for a short time in New York City [45,64].
-If the pandemic waves in Europe extend to Christmas and the New Year, it will be important to ensure that primary care services extend through the holiday period in order to protect hospital services

-- Critical services functioning.
-So far, there have been no reports of the peak prevalence of ill people or those caring for others as causing any problems in any affected countries globally. - Certain groups experiencing severe illness or dying unexpectedly.
-There have been unexpected findings as there is both an underrepresentation of older people and three groups who are suffering more than would be expected with seasonal flu: namely people under age 65 with chronic but treatable illnesses, pregnant women and very young children (see Figure 8).
-These three groups are overrepresented in those falling ill and dying in the United States.
+The experience so far suggests this is manageable as long as the public are not seeking medical attention unnecessarily and there are no epidemics of other illnesses taking place [68].
+European health services have come under more pressure in the autumn and winter but there are no reports of European countries experiencing unmanageable healthcare pressure.
+A particular problem can arise when numbers of people bypass primary care and go directly to hospitals; this happened for a short time in New York City [45,64]. - Critical services functioning.
+So far, there have been no reports of any problems in any affected countries globally. - Certain groups experiencing severe illness or dying unexpectedly.
+There is both an underrepresentation of older people compared with seasonal influenza and three groups that are more severely affected than would normally be expected: namely people under age 65 with chronic but treatable illnesses, pregnant women and very young children (see Figure 8).
+These three groups are overrepresented among those falling ill and dying in the United States.

-Given this experience, it would seem that most well-prepared European Member States should be able to cope with this pandemic in its present form in the summer months.
-However, it is in the winter that the pressure will come in Europe, and there is a need for final preparations in the healthcare sector for this season [61].
+Given this experience, it would seem that most well prepared European Member States should be able to cope with this pandemic in its present form.
+[81].